Because not all classrooms have walls.

 Our rural setting within parkland and woodland offers valuable opportunities for every Beechwood pupil to benefit from a wealth of Outdoor Learning opportunities.

 From Nursery to Year 4, pupils enjoy regular timetabled Forest School lessons, and throughout the School, teachers regularly take lessons outside – from relaxed reading groups on the lawns, to tracking animal footprints in the woods, and making music in “Treetops”, our Outdoor Classroom.
-In 2021, our school production of “The Wind in the Willows” was staged almost entirely outside too!
+A recent school production of “The Wind in the Willows” was even staged almost entirely outside!

 Forest School provides a holistic learning environment and as such, it is impossible to pin down the many and varied benefits down to a specific skill set or curriculum area.